 In order to do this, you need to specify the parallelism level to define how many separate executors should be spun up for your job.
 After that, for separating the test files, you can either use CircleCI CLI or environment variables to configure each machine individually.

-How to set up parallelism in CircleCI
+How to Set up Parallelism in CircleCI

 Test suites are usually defined at the job level in your .circleci/config.yml file.
 So let’s first set up the parallelism level on your config file.